 |Work with the strategy to push the organization towards achieving objectives|

-A policy concerns itself with decisions – it is a guiding light which links back to the DNA of the organization.
+A policy concerns itself with decisions – it is a guiding light that links back to the DNA of the organization.

-It is formed through consensus, experiences over a period which have informed the business as to what it should stand for.
+It is formed through consensus, experiences over a period that have informed the business as to what it should stand for.

 With a policy in mind, decision-makers can know, with a certain degree of certainty, what they should do.

-A strategy concerns itself with action – what are the steps we can take to achieve a desired objective which is future-facing?
-It is created with competition, resources and other environmental pressures in mind.
+A strategy concerns itself with action – what are the steps we can take to achieve the desired objective?
+It is created with competition, resources, and other environmental pressures in mind.

-Though the two can be confused as synonyms, there are indeed differences which can, and should, be drawn out.
+Though the two can be confused as synonyms, there are indeed differences that can, and should, be drawn out.